A Brief Introduction To Networks

 A public entity that owns a 504-network can directly administer the network functions or delegate those functions to a Third-Party Administrator (TPA).
 These networks may form political sub-division risk pools, or establish self-governing groups supported by a TPA.
 They may also share their 504 networks with other political sub-divisions via interlocal agreement.

-Public entities can also contract directly with HCNs such as IMO.
+Public entities that are carriers can also contract directly with HCNs such as IMO.

 What are additional key features and requirements for a 1305 network?